BFT Protocol Forensics: Forensic Support for PBFT

 \begin{itemize}[leftmargin=*, topsep=0pt] \item[-] \textbf{\ppr.} The leader proposes a \nv message containing a proposal $v$ and a status certificate $M$ (explained later) to all replicas. \item[-] \textbf{\vone.} On receiving the first \nv message containing a valid value $v$ in a view $e$, a replica sends \vone for $v$ if it is \emph{safe} to vote based on a locking mechanism (explained later).
 It sends this vote to the leader.
 The leader collects $2t+1$ such votes to form an aggregate signature \qctwo.
 The leader sends \qctwo to all replicas. \item[-] \textbf{\commit.} On receiving a \qctwo in view $e$ containing message $v$, a replica locks on $(v, e)$ and sends \commit to the leader.
 The leader collects $2t+1$ such votes to form an aggregate signature \qcthree.
 The leader sends \qcthree to all replicas. \item[-] \textbf{\reply.} On receiving \qcthree from the leader, replicas output $v$ and send a \reply (along with \qcthree) to the client. \end{itemize}

-Once a replica locks on a given value $v$, it only votes for the value $v$ in subsequent views.
+Once a replica locks on a value $v$ in view $e$, we call $(v, e)$ is the current lock of this replica.
+And a higher lock is a lock formed in a higher view.
+With lock $(v,e)$, the replica only votes for the value $v$ in subsequent views.
 The only scenario in which it votes for a value $v' \neq v$ is when the status certificate $M$ provides sufficient information stating that $2t+1$ replicas are not locked on $v$.
 At the end of a view, every replica sends its lock to the leader of the next view.
 The next view leader collects $2t+1$ such values as a status certificate $M$.

 The safety of PBFT follows from two key quorum intersection arguments:

 \myparagraph{Uniqueness within a view.} Within a view, safety is ensured by votes in either round.
 Since a replica only votes once for the first valid value it receives, by a quorum intersection argument, two conflicting values cannot both obtain \qcthree when $f \leq t$.